OptMN-Lab/fairgrad/README.md

 cd experiments/EXP_NAME
 sh run.sh
 ```
+**Cityscapes, NYU-v2, QM9**.
+Please refer to Table 2,3,8 of our paper for more details.

+**CelebA**.
+For detailed results of our method, please refer to [issue1](https://github.com/OptMN-Lab/fairgrad/issues/1).
+For single-task results and other baselines including FAMO, CAGrad, etc, please refer to [issue2](https://github.com/Cranial-XIX/FAMO/issues/2) for more details.

 ## Reinforcement Learning
 The experiments are conducted on [Meta-World](https://github.com/Farama-Foundation/Metaworld) benchmark.
 To run the experiments on `MT10` and `MT50` (the instructions below are partly borrowed from [CAGrad](https://github.com/Cranial-XIX/CAGrad)):